Updated: Apr 30

 Wild Vs. Modern

-In the Wild: Wild canines and felines have very different lifestyles from our domestic friends.
+Wild canines and felines have very different lifestyles from our domestic friends.
 They live in remote areas with minimal exposure to toxins and modern-day pollutants and chemicals.
 They consume foods that are regional and seasonal, including fresh, whole prey with all the organs, and vegetation such grasses*, fresh wild-fed tripe, fermenting fallen fruits (seasonal), tree bark and occasional roots.
 They would also be eating the fur and feathers of their prey which act as roughage inside the digestive tract.
 This diet supports a healthy microbiome and digestive function.
 Additionally, wild felines and canines travel great distances and hunt for their prey, which gives them excellent physical endurance in comparison to most modern dogs and cats.
 This changes their cellular functions by significantly increasing metabolic rate and aerobic respiration, resulting in increased immune function and overall health.
 Our pet’s wild counterparts need this advantage to survive in the wild.

-Modern Day: Our modern pets have a significantly different lifestyle to their wild counter parts.
+Our modern pets have a significantly different lifestyle to their wild counter parts.
 They rely on us for their health and well-being.
 They are exposed to more toxins from their man-made environment, often live more sedentary lifestyles and may go through periods of mental or emotional stress if their guardians are experiencing times of upset.
 They can also have genetic predispositions to disease depending on their breeding.
 These factors give them a slight disadvantage in the health department… That is, unless we know how to support them.
 This is where vegetables come in!

 Phytonutrients are nutrients come specifically from plants.
 They are not recognized as essential by AAFCO (Association of American Feed Control Officials), however, they play a vital role in cellular health.
 Phytonutrients have health-promoting properties.
 They are potent antioxidants and have other important health-promoting qualities.
 Adding these nutrients can help your pets cope with some of the environmental stresses they face today and consequently have a major impact on the prevention of health issues such as inflammatory disease, cancer and more (references below).